-If we’d had a camper like the ones beside us, this site would have been plenty big.
+If we’d had a smaller camper like the ones beside us, this site would have been plenty big.
 As you can see in the photos below they just drove in and parked.

 Long Point Campground Map

-All I can say is that if the site looks small on the map, it probably is.
+Here’s a tip: If the site looks small on the map, it probably is.
 View the Brevard County Site to find Long Point Campground information.